Jerusalem is full of great attractions and a lot of them are free of charge! Here’s a list of the top free things to do in Jerusalem:

 5 – Visit the Rockefeller Archeological Museum:

 The Rockefeller Archeological Museum was the first archeology museum to be built in the Land of Israel.
-It was built by the British between 1930-1935 and was at the time – and still is – one of the most beautiful buildings in Jerusalem.
+IThe British built it in the 1930s.
+Till today, it is one of the most beautiful buildings in Jerusalem.
 So when you come here, make sure to look at the architecture and decorations of the building and not just at the displays.
-Among the most interesting displays are the carved wooden panels from the Al-Aqsa Mosque, which date from the 8th century CE, and the beautiful lintels, which were placed above the entrance to the Church of the Holy Sepulchre from the time of the Crusaders until the mid-20th century.
+One of the most interesting displays is the carved wooden panels from the Al-Aqsa Mosque, which date from the 8th century CE.
+Another great display is the beautiful lintels, which were placed above the entrance to the Church of the Holy Sepulchre from the Crusader era until the mid-20th century.